4 The Role of Prediction in Science

 Weather forecasting and Einstein’s relativity theory are great examples of two different modes of prediction:

-• Interpolation: describes the prediction of known data that has been part of the model construction or data highly similar to it.5 Given we have a reasonable notion of similarity available, interpolating works by a simple principle – treat similar data similarly.
+• Interpolation: describes the prediction of known data that has been part of the model construction or data highly similar to it.5 Given a reasonable notion of similarity, interpolating works by a simple principle – treat similar data similarly.
 Data for which you know the true state forms the basis for predicting similar data for which you don’t.
-For instance, in weather forecasting, we might have a track record of past cloud formations and their corresponding amount of precipitation.
+For instance, in weather forecasting, you might have a track record of past cloud formations and their corresponding amount of precipitation.
 Interpolation means to predict the precipitation of new clouds solely based on the precipitation of similar past cloud formations.

 Interpolation and extrapolation play central yet different roles in scientific prediction.
-Successful interpolation is often taken for granted, as it expresses that the model is consistent with the data we have.
+Successful interpolation is often taken for granted, as it expresses that the model is consistent with the given data.
 Extrapolation, or as Popper (2005) calls it ‘bold hypotheses’, on the other hand, takes a more prominent role:

-• Successful extrapolation can boost our confidence in the background knowledge that informed the inductive bias we equipped our model with.
+• Successful extrapolation can boost your confidence in the background knowledge that informed the inductive bias you equipped your model with.

 • It can spark the belief that the prediction model captured relevant aspects of reality (Chakravartty 2017).